 Take a month and fill up a sketchbook with little doodles that will help you remember your entire semester.

-ILP volunteers have a lot of down time.
+ILP volunteers have quite a bit of down time.
 No matter what country you’re volunteering in, you will only be in the classroom or with your kids for 20 hours a week (or less).
 That means a few hours every day, plus weekends and vacation days to hang out, explore your country, work on an online class or make some memories.

 Pst: keeping journals makes our list of things to do in your twenties!
 That guide is crammed full of adventures and other life tips — we think you might be interested in skimming through some of that advice.